 Parents may digest the news of a child care tuition increase a little easier when you offer some explanation of why in the communications you send, whether by personal letter, email, in-app messaging or school-wide newsletter.

-Here are some common reasons that prompt child care, preschool and aftercare organizations to raise tuition:
+Here are some common reasons that prompt child care, preschool and before and after care organizations to raise tuition:

-- Increasing staff salary – the cost of living goes up for everyone, and your staff is no different.
-Besides, increasing staff salaries will inevitably draw stronger, more experienced and more skilled teachers, and that makes your program stand out.
+- Increasing staff salaries: Inflation remains high, and your staff is dealing with higher costs of living.
+And increasing staff salaries will inevitably draw stronger, more experienced and more skilled teachers, which makes your program stand out.

-- Cost of supplies and other materials – when I was little, gas was less than $1 per gallon.
-The little milk carton I bought at school was $0.25.
-Since then, the prices of everything have risen – including the supplies your center needs for activities and day-to-day operations, as well as for groceries.
+- Cost of supplies and other materials: The prices of everything have risen – including the supplies your center needs for activities and day-to-day operations, as well as for groceries.